 - R02—Bank account closed: This RDFI sends this code if the sender's bank account is closed.
 If you receive this error, contact the payer and arrange a new payment channel.

-Is ACH payment right for your small business?
+Is accepting ACH payments right for your small business?

 ACH transfers are just one of several payment channels your business can use to accept payments.
 While ACH payments are cheaper to process than credit cards and wire transfers, they aren't suited to every business model.

 Here are a few transaction types that are ideal for ACH payments.
-If your business receives or makes the bulk of its payments through the modes below, ACH transfers are right for you.
+If your business receives or makes the bulk of its payments through the modes below, ACH transfers might be right for you.

 - Subscriptions: If your customers pay you through subscriptions or memberships regularly, ACH payments will help you reduce payment processing costs significantly.

-- Rent: If the bulk of your payments is from monthly rent payments, directly debiting money from your tenants' accounts makes sense.
+- Rent: If the bulk of your payments come from monthly rent payments, directly debiting money from your tenants' accounts makes sense.

 - Recurring billing: If you collect money through monthly retainers from your clients and invoice them regularly, ACH transfers are a good choice.

-- Payroll: ACH debits are a good way to ensure your employees get paid on time with minimal fuss and fees.
+- Payroll: ACH debits are a good way to handle payroll and ensure your employees get paid on time with minimal fuss and fees.

 ACH payments have a few drawbacks for business owners.
 Make sure none of these hurdles will hobble your business before adopting ACH as your primary money transfer method.

-- Error code occurrences: Error codes increase transaction costs.
+Error codes increase transaction costs.
 If a customer cancels a subscription and you debit them, you'll be hit with fees.
 If the customer's bank account information changes and you don't update your system, you'll pay a penalty.
 If your bank information changes, you'll have to notify all your customers to make changes.
 Fail to do this, and they'll be hit with rejection codes.
 This can end up costing businesses a lot of money.

-Here's how Ramp Bill Pay simplifies vendor payments.
+Here's how Ramp's account payable software simplifies vendor payments.

 Ramp Bill Pay helps you process hundreds of invoices quickly.
 You can save 10 minutes per invoice by digitizing approval workflows and automating document matching.
 Ramp's AI engine takes care of everything, saving you time and money.

-One of the issues with ACH transactions is they don't account for bank information changes.
-If a vendor enters incorrect information or gives you wrong details, payments are rejected.
+One of the issues with most service providers is they don't account for bank information changes.
+If a vendor enters incorrect information or gives you wrong details, your ACH payments are rejected.

 Ramp Bill Pay helps you centralize vendor onboarding and verify bank account information.
 Vendors can verify their information via a secure link.